Glossary

 - Easement

-- An Interest in land owned by another that entitles its holder to a specific limited use, such as laying a sewer, Putting up Electric Power Lines or crossing the property driveway.
+- An interest in land owned by another that entitles its holder to a specific limited use, such as laying a sewer, putting up electric power lines, or crossing a driveway.

 - Encumbrance

-- A lien, A liability or charge upon a parcel of Land.
+- A lien, liability, or charge upon a parcel of land.

 - Escrow

-- A Procedure in which a Third Party acts as a Stakeholder for both the Buyer and the Seller, carrying out both parties instructions and assuming responsibilities for handling all the paperwork and distribution of Funds.
+- A procedure in which a third party acts as a stakeholder for both the buyer and the seller, carrying out both parties' instructions and assuming responsibility for handling all the paperwork and distribution of funds.

 F

-- A Privately owned corporation created by Congress to support the secondary Mortgage Market.
-It Purchases and sells residential mortgages insured by FHA or Guaranteed by the VA, as well as Conventional Home Mortgages.
+- A privately owned corporation created by Congress to support the secondary mortgage market.
+It purchases and sells residential mortgages insured by the FHA or guaranteed by the VA, as well as conventional home mortgages.

-- An Estate in which the Owner has unrestricted power to dispose of the property as he wishes, including leaving by will or inheritance.
-It is the greatest interest a person can have in Real Estate,.
+- An estate in which the owner has unrestricted power to dispose of the property as they wish, including leaving it by will or inheritance.
+It is the greatest interest a person can have in real estate.

 G

-- A Residential Mortgage with monthly payments that start at low level and increase at a predetermined time.
+- A residential mortgage with monthly payments that start at a low level and increase at predetermined times.

 - Grantee

-- A person who acquires and interest in land by deed, gratn or other Written Instrument.
+- A person who acquires an interest in land by deed, grant, or other written instrument.

 - Grantor

-- A person who by a written Instrument, Transfers to another an interest in Land.
+- A person who, by written instrument, transfers an interest in land to another.

 H

-- A qualified Inspector’s report on a property’s overall condition.
-The Report usually includes an evaluation of both the structure and the Mechanical Systems.
+- A qualified inspector's report on a property's overall condition, usually including an evaluation of both the structure and the mechanical systems.

-- Protection against failure of Mechanical systems within the property.
+- Protection against failure of the mechanical systems within the property.

 I

-- Those Additions to raw lands tending to increase value, such as buildings streets, sewer and others.
+- Additions to raw land that tend to increase its value, such as buildings, streets, and sewers.

 - Indemnity